lylecantcode/gym_tui/README.md

 I just did a set of squats and I want to add my set of 50 kg and 10 reps.
 Assuming the TUI is already running:

+1) From the main menu, select workouts.
+    * Do this via the arrow keys and enter.
-1) Navigate using the arrow keys to the exercise (squats).
+2) Navigate using the arrow keys to the exercise (squats).
-2) Click enter.
+3) Click enter.
     * This will allow you to enter text into the "add new" line.
-3) Enter your weight and reps, (50 x 10).
+4) Enter your weight and reps, (50 x 10).
-4) Click enter to submit.
+5) Click enter to submit.
 	* This will now display next to the exercise.

 ```sh